box-builder/box/README.md

   * make
 * To build a docker image (needed for test and release builds):
   * make bootstrap
-* To run the tests:
+* To run the tests without a dev environment configured:
+  * make bootstrap-test
+* If you have a dev environment:
   * make test
+    * note that if you are building both on the hosts and in the test containers, `IGNORE_LIBMRUBY=1` may be of interest to you if you get linking errors.
 * To do a release build:
   * make release